AN/FPQ-6: Functional description

+The FPQ-6 radar at Patrick Air Force Base, Florida, has a circular polarized antenna with a diameter of 29 ft and a gain of 51 decibels.
+Transmitting with a peak power of 3 MW, at 1 μs pulse width, the 1.6 MHz bandwidth receiver has a 4 dB noise figure.
+The system has an unambiguous range of 32000 mi.
 The nominal frequency range is 5.4 to 5.9 GHz.

-Receiver bandwidth is for 1 microsecond pulsewidth.

-FPS-6 radars have circular polarization capability.

-Coherent Signal Processor
+Coherent signal processor

-At least two of the AN/FPQ-6 systems were given the "CSP" (Coherent Signal Processor) modification.
-This added a synthesized transmit signal frequency and Local Oscillator frequency exciter, a TWT and Crossed Field Amplifier transmitter, an I&Q Pulse Doppler receiver with very narrow IF crystal filters, a Doppler Velocity tracking servo loop that digitally tuned the LO synthesizer, a real-time digital computer program to resolve pulsed-doppler frequency/velocity ambiguity (compared to noisy Range-Rate data), a hardwired logic Doppler acquisition processor that generated time compressed ambiguous velocity and acceleration profiles for correlation against stored, time compressed, replayed I&Q received samples to detect the best match to initiate ambiguous track (until ambiguity resolution corrected the track).
+At least two of the AN/FPQ-6 systems were given a coherent signal processor (CSP) modification.
+This added a synthesized transmit signal frequency and Local Oscillator frequency exciter, a traveling-wave tube (TWT) and crossed-field amplifier transmitter, an I/Q pulse-Doppler receiver with very narrow intermediate frequency (IF) crystal filters, a Doppler velocity sensor tracking servo loop that digitally tuned the LO synthesizer, a real-time digital computer program to resolve pulsed-doppler frequency/velocity ambiguity (compared to noisy range-rate data), a hardwired logic Doppler acquisition processor that generated time compressed ambiguous velocity and acceleration profiles for correlation against stored, time compressed, replayed I/Q received samples to detect the best match to initiate ambiguous track (until ambiguity resolution corrected the track).

-Some notes on the AN-FPQ 6 Radar
+Operational description

-The AN-FPQ 6 radar was built by RCA and was, effectively, a development of the AN-FPS 16.
-The Q6, as it was known by those who worked on it, was an amplitude comparison monopulse C-band radar, with a 2.8 MW peak klystron transmitter tunable from 5.4 to 5.8 GHz, which had a 9-meter parabolic antenna, having 52 dB gain, a 0.6 degree beam width, utilizing a Cassegrainian feed with a five horn monopulse comparator.

-This radar had an unambiguous maximum range of 2^{15} or 32768 nmi, and employed uncooled parametric amplifiers with a system noise temperature of 440 K, [a noise figure of 4 dB].
+The AN/FPQ 6 radar was built by RCA and was a development of the AN-FPS 16.
+It was an amplitude comparison monopulse C-band radar with a 2.8 MW peak klystron transmitter tunable from 5.4 to 5.8 GHz, and had a 9 m parabolic antenna.
+The antenna had 52 dB gain, a 0.6 degree beam width utilizing a Cassegrain feed with a five horn monopulse comparator.
+The system had an unambiguous maximum range of 32768 nmi with uncooled parametric amplifiers and a system noise temperature of 440 K giving it a noise figure of 4 dB.